- BA: Media Production

 You will also learn critical perspectives so that you can place media practices within a broad cultural and historical continuum of innovation.
 We are educating future media artists and creators, which means developing professional production skills in a constructive and collaborative environment.

-Within these focus areas, there are a wide range of different topics, skills and experiences students gain, including working with:
+Within these focus areas, there are a wide range of different topics, skills and experiences students can gain, including working with:

 - Digital Photography